qmule/gentoo-overlay/README.md

 gentoo-overlay
 ==============

-Gentoo overlay for Edonkey/Bittorent client on QT
+Gentoo overlay for qmule - Edonkey/Bittorent client on QT